 Happiness is… Chicken roasted in a flavor bursting, tangy, and sweet pomegranate juice reduction with sumac, caramelized onions, and herbs.
 This dish is close to my heart in so many ways, and full of the flavors of love, sharing, and ultimately, home.
 I have incorporated various of my favorite traditional Levantine flavors with a modern, tangy, and time-saving twist in this recipe.
 Vibrant sumac, sweet and tart pomegranate, and herbs cooked with succulent chicken in less than an hour.
 Yes, that’s my kind of language.

-It’s savory, tangy, lemony, juicy, healthy, and loaded with natural antioxidants provided by the fresh pomegranate juice.
+It’s savory, tangy, and loaded with natural antioxidants provided by the fresh pomegranate juice.
 And it simply feels good to eat it.
-I like to serve this with grains such as a creamy freekeh for the perfect balance of flavors, but it’s also amazing with a vibrant salad.
+I like to serve this with grains such as a creamy freekeh for the perfect balance of flavors, but it’s also great with a vibrant salad.

 INGREDIENTS/ SERVES 4